shrinerb/shrine/doc/testing.md

 }
 ```

-If you're using AWS S3 storage, in you can switch to using [Minio] (explained
+If you're using AWS S3 storage, you can use [Minio] (explained below) instead
-below), both in test and development environment.
+of S3, both in test and development environment.
 Alternatively, you can [stub
 aws-sdk-s3 requests][aws-sdk-ruby stubs] in tests.

 ### Minio